 Dirt road from paved county road.
 Three hundred feet roughly to first camp area.

 Anywhere on acreage.
 Just talk to Scar when you get there if you have any special needs or questions.

 I never close.
-Some winters the road gets bad and super cold December to April and I don't plow but I never close.
-You can stay even if I'm not home.
-Call me from my website. www.honeyspark.webs.com
+Some winters the road gets bad and super cold December to April and I don't plow but I never close. www.honeyspark.weebly.com

-Hot springs, national parks, my company, ebr-1 museum, Caves, offroad trails
+Hot springs, national parks, ebr-1 museum, Caves, offroad trails

 Scar was a great host.
 He provided us with a warm, dry campsite in miserable weather.
 Thanks for the hospitality!